duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 `described_class.name.underscore`
 * `printf '.'` if you need to print single dot
 * turn of sql debug log messages in console `ActiveRecord::Base.logger = nil`
+* to show full backtrace and lines from gems you can call `Rails.backtrace_cleaner.remove_silencers!`
 * put `gem 'irbtools', require: 'irbtools/binding'` in Gemfile so you can load scripts in rails console: `vi 'tmp/my_script.rb'` and later you can use just `vi`.
 Do not exit with `<leader>q`. but use `:wq`.